Sergey Voytsekhovsky: The Great Siberian Ice March

 After the death of General Vladimir Kappel on 25 January 1920 during the Great Siberian Ice March, Major-General Voytsekhovsky succeeded him as Chief of the Eastern Front.
 He supervised the entrance of the White Army into Irkutsk and on 30 January 1920 destroyed the red troops in that area and on 1 February 1920 also took the suburb of Cherm.
 Later, he led his forces in fierce fighting near Irkutsk, where his army was weakened by an epidemic of typhus.

 On 20 February 1920, General Grigory Semyonov appointed him commander of the Russian eastern regions.
 From 5 to 6 March 1920, he successfully withdrew his forces from the area around Krasnoyarsk.
 But by May 1920, Voytsekhovsky was seconded to the Crimea to establish a connection with the Armed Forces of South Russia, becoming the Army Reserve of General Wrangel.
-In November 1920, together with his troops he was evacuated to İstanbul, and then moved to Czechoslovakia.
+In November 1920, together with his troops he was evacuated to Istanbul, and then moved to Czechoslovakia.